 Form R (Printed Report)

 Customers may also obtain a certified classification document (Form R) from the National Database in addition to telecommunications.
 Customers select which quality factors are printed on each Form R by setting the appropriate flag in the request file.
-A data file is returned immediately while the Form R reports are mailed out daily.
-The cost of the Form R includes shipping the report by U. S. mail.
-If overnight service is requested, the customer must supply their FEDEX account number to cover shipping charges.
+A data file is returned immediately while the Form R reports are emailed and arrive within minutes.
 The cost of providing the Form R is $0.15 per bale, with a minimum fee of $5.00 per page.
 A full page contains 50 records ($7.50).

 Establishing a National Database User Account

-To establish an account on the NDB, customers must complete the National Database Application form (pdf) and send the completed form to the Cotton Program’s IT Staff by fax, mail or email.
-If the Windows version of the software is requested, the $40.00 license fee must be included with the application.
-Customers may also complete the National Database Credit Card Application form (pdf) form if they want to pay for software and/or usage fees by credit card.
+To establish an account on the NDB, customers must complete the National Database Application (pdf) and send the completed form to the MRP Laboratory and Scientific IT Support Division by fax, mail or email.
+Customers may also complete the National Database Credit Card Application (pdf) form if they want to pay for usage fees by credit card.

 Upon receipt of the completed application, an ID number and password will be assigned to the account.
-Installation Instructions, file formats, NDB User Manual and software (Windows only) will be sent after the account is established.
-If the Internet version is selected, a website address will be supplied for the download of the software.
+Installation Instructions, file formats, NDB User Manual will be sent after the account is established.
+A website address will be supplied for the download of the software.